wazp/fe-template/template/FE_Build_README.md

 ## Running the build

 package.json have been configured to run one of the npm scripts on *Project Open*, that starts a watcher in the background that picks up on any changes to the source code to trigger a rebuild.

-It is also configured to run the `dev` script on every Build you do in Visual Studio, to make sure the Back End developers also have a latest compiled code.
+It will also automatically run the dev build after it installs all the node packages.

 If you want to manually trigger a build, you can do so from the Task Runner Explorer (`Ctrl-Alt-Bkspace`), or if you prefer with the command line:
 ```console
 > npm run dev
 ```
->*TODO: Update this later on to include the correct stuff!*

 Other options include:
 - `dev` for a development build
+- `dev:watch` to start the watcher (auto compile on save file)
 - `dev:stats` to generate html report of bundle size for development builds
 - `build` for a production build
 - `build:stats` to generate html report of bundle size for production builds
-- `watcher` to start the watcher (you probably don't want this running outside of the NPM Task runner in VS)
 {{#lint}}
 - `lint` to lint your .js{{#vue}}/.vue{{/vue}} files.
 Please note that this will always go through _all_ files, not just the ones that become bundled in the end.
 - `lint:fix` to automatically fix common lint mistakes (like no new line etc)